arthinox/chord_identification/README.md

 # Musical Chord Identification
-Final Project for ECE 420.
+Final Project for ECE 420, created in Fall 2024. <br />

 ## Abstract
 Musical chord identification, or the process of correctly labeling three or more notes played